 Investment

-Funds raised at this event are used to purchase and raise Barramundi for restocking and to maintain the Barrier Net, which is used in times of high rainfall as it provides a barrier to reduce the mass loss of fish over the dam’s wall.
+Funds raised at this event are used to purchase Barramundi, Sooty Grunter and hopefully in the next year Mangrove Jack for restocking and to maintain the Barrier Net, which is used in times of high rainfall as it provides a barrier to reduce the mass loss of fish over the dam’s wall.
+The Barrier Net was installed in January this year and was recovered on June 21st. by Kim Moss & the team @Uninet Cairns.